 Walking socks play a big part in ensuring your feet are comfortable when out walking.
 Consider taking the socks you intend to wear on a walk with you when you visit a store to try on new boots – or consider buying a new pair of socks to at the same time to ensure a great fit.

 When trying new boots on, spend time lacing up the boots correctly to make sure you have the right tension and that nothing is ‘digging in’ (e.g. sometimes the sewn in tongue can cause some discomfort).
 Or, if it’s easier, ask the shop assistant to lace them up for you.
-There are many ways to ensure a comfortable fit when lacing up your boots, you may wish to watch this video for further guidance.
+There are many ways to ensure a comfortable fit when lacing up your boots.
+Check out our video below on the best ways to lace up your boots:

 Set aside plenty of time to try on the boots in the store.
 Try on various styles and sizes to ensure a comfortable fit and walk around the store with them on.
 If possible walk up and down steps to see if the boots move or perhaps slip up and down.
 If the boots are ‘pinching’ or rubbing at any point, then the style or size may not be suitable.
 Do remember, if the boots move when you walk around, then they may rub and cause painful blisters on your feet.
 So, a secure fit is always necessary to ensure a comfortable walk!
 You may also want to consider ‘blister free’ socks.
 Click here to find out more.